7 Reasons to Visit Fort Lauderdale, Florida’s Gay Capital

-Progressive Fort Lauderdale has been proudly celebrating and courting the LGBT community for decades, recently incorporating transgender models into its mainstream tourism ads.
+Progressive Fort Lauderdale has been proudly celebrating and courting the LGBTQ community for decades, recently incorporating transgender models into its mainstream tourism ads.

 The diverse and cosmopolitan city benefits from what Rep. Carlos Guillermo Smith (D-Orlando) dubbed the Big Gay Agenda: “smart infrastructure, smart growth and a side of fairness and equity for all.”

-Welcoming more than 1.1 million LGBT visitors a year, Greater Fort Lauderdale comes by its inclusiveness naturally.
+Welcoming more than 1.1 million LGBTQ visitors a year, Greater Fort Lauderdale comes by its inclusiveness naturally.
 The city claims one of the country’s highest concentrations of same-sex couples, as does its neighboring gayborhood, Wilton Manors.
 Together, they offer more than 200 gay-owned hotels, bars, clubs, restaurants and shops.
-Rainbow flags and LGBT couples holding hands seem as common as waves along the beach.
+Rainbow flags and LGBTQ couples holding hands seem as common as waves along the beach.

 “I was kind of expecting a gay Pleasantville,” said gay vlogger Ravi Roth, 33, visiting from New York.
 “I knew this was going to be a gay destination mecca – that I was going to have fun, it was going to be a good time – but I had no idea how diverse this city is.
 Over 100 languages are spoken here … and it’s celebrated.
 The people make the city.
 This is what it’s like when a city is opening the umbrella for inclusivity.”

-Here are seven reasons why Florida’s gay capital is now an essential destination for LGBT travelers.
+Here are seven reasons why Florida’s gay capital is now an essential destination for LGBTQ travelers.